LucasBehrendt/tech-blog/README.md

   - The built in authentication system in Django worked very well for this and if for instance a username is already in use, a message is shown to the user to inform of this.

+  - Case insensitive usernames was implemented to improve UX and not having to worry about duplicate usernames.

   - If a user clicks on Register by misstake and already have an account, a link at the bottom takes the user to the sign in page instead.

   <details>